Joseph Gutnick: Melbourne Football Club President

 Gutnick held the position of President of the Melbourne Football Club, which is a professional Australian rules football club that competes in the Australian Football League (AFL), Gutnick served in the role from 1996 until 2001.
 Gutnick held the role of president of the club until 18 December 2001, when he was ousted in a majority vote by the board of the club in the board election with 65 percent majority of the votes for Gabriel Szondy's “Team Vision” ticket in support for Gutnick to be ousted against 35 per cent with Gutnick's “Melbourne First” ticket in support for Gutnick to remain in the role as president.
 Gutnick was then replaced by Gabriel Szondy.

 Personal life

 Gutnick lives in Melbourne with his wife, a daughter of textile maker Max New, whom he married in 1974; they have 11 children.
 He studied for rabbinic ordination in Brooklyn, New York, and ran a religious girls' seminary in Melbourne.
 Gutnick is an Orthodox Jew, and a member of the Chabad-Lubavitch Hasidic movement.
 According to Gutnick, in 1988, Rabbi Menachem Mendel Schneerson, known as the Rebbe, told him to mine for gold in Australia's desert.
 His brothers Mordechai Gutnick and Moshe Gutnick are prominent Orthodox rabbis in Australia.

 Philanthropy

 Gutnick has made significant donations to schools and Jewish organisations in Australia and worldwide.
+He organized and funded the creation of Ohel Chabad Lubavitch.
+He also established the Gutnick Center, a gift shop, restaurant, and small museum for visitors and Israeli soldiers on the Jewish side of the Cave of the Patriarchs in Hebron.